o3de/o3de.org/content/docs/user-guide/assets/asset-processor/asset-cache-server.md

 }
 ```

-This will enable the cache server mode for an Asset Process where it will write out the cached archive files to `T:/o3de/cache_folder` for all FBX files.
+This will enable the cache server mode for an Asset Processor where it will write out the cached archive files to `T:/o3de/cache_folder` for all FBX files.

 The setting key `/AssetProcessor/Settings/Server/enableCacheServer=true` enables the **Asset Processor** to run in "server mode".
 In this mode, the **Asset Processor** will detect source asset changes, process the product assets, archive the product files (in a ZIP archive), and save out the archive files in the remote folder.